Myanmar protesters defy curfew; media outlets ordered shut - WTMJ

 “There is heightened tension caused by security forces surrounding Kyun Taw Road in Sanchaung Township, Yangon.
 We call on those security forces to withdraw and allow people to go home safely,” said the U.S. Embassy’s statement.

 U.N.
-Secretary-General Antonio Guterres is following developments in the Sanchaung district where “many of those trapped are women, who were peacefully marching in commemoration of International Women’s Day,” U.N. spokesman Stephane Dujarric said.
+Secretary-General Antonio Guterres was following developments in the Sanchaung district where “many of those trapped are women, who were peacefully marching in commemoration of International Women’s Day,” U.N. spokesman Stephane Dujarric said.

 “He calls for maximum restraint and urges for the safe release of all without violence or arrests,” Dujarric said, and for respect of the rights to freedom of assembly and expression for peaceful demonstrators voicing “their hopes and desires for the future of their country.”